Use conditional formatting in tables

 With conditional formatting for tables in Power BI Desktop, you can specify customized cell colors, including color gradients, based on field values.
 You can also represent cell values with data bars or KPI icons, or as active web links.
 You can apply conditional formatting to any text or data field, as long as you base the formatting on a field that has numeric, color name or hex code, or web URL values.

 To apply conditional formatting, select a Table or Matrix visualization in Power BI Desktop.
-In the Fields section of the Visualizations pane, right-click or select the down-arrow next to the field in the Values well that you want to format.
+In the Visualizations pane, right-click or select the down-arrow next to the field in the Values well that you want to format.
 Select Conditional formatting, and then select the type of formatting to apply.

 Conditional formatting overrides any custom background or font color you apply to the conditionally formatted cell.